woohoolabs/yin/README.md

 $responseValidator->lintBody($response);
 ```

-To ensure that the response body is a well-formed JSON API document, one can use the following method:
+To ensure that the response body is a well-formed JSON:API document, one can use the following method:

 ```php
 $responseValidator->validateBody($response);